hunterpope03/intro-to-c-weekly-projects/README.md

 # Intro to C Weekly Projects

 In this repository, you will find a collection of short, simple programs written in C. These programs coincide with the **Intro to C Programming** course I'm taking.
-The main goal of this repository is to track my progress in learning C. In each program, I apply the theory and concepts learned in class that week to create useful (or somewhat useful) programs.
+The main goal of this repository is to track my progress in learning C and help apply the knowledge I gain in each class to a real project.

 ## How to Run Programs